Canyon de Chelly: Gaze In Awe At Ancient Ruins

 Ancient Art

-Always remember to do your part to keep the area beautiful by packing in everything you pack out and not changing the landscape.
+Always remember to do your part to keep the area beautiful.
+Pack in everything you pack out and not changing the landscape.
 Remember to respect nature and follow ethical practices when engaging in outdoor activities.
 Always leave a place better than you found it, and practice the principles of Leave No Trace.
 Enjoy your time exploring Canyon de Chelly!